joshmarinacci/mdxml-tools/examples/brain/circuitpython.md

 echo 'PATH=$(pyenv root)/shims:$PATH' >> ~/.zshrc
 ````

 Now restart your shell / open a new terminal window.

+You can manage python with these commands:

+* See the current global version: `pyenv versions`
+* See where the current python versions come from: `pyenv versions`
+* See what is the current local version: `pyenv local`
+* Set the current local version to 3.13.1: `pyenv local 3.13.1`

 ### Install `circup`